idvorkin/idvorkin.github.io/_d/anger.md

 layout: post
 title: "Anger is the enemy"

+permalink: /anger
 redirect_from:
   - /frustration
   - /rage
+  - /tolerance

 tags:
   - emotional intelligence
 ---

-8am on a school day.
-The normal rush of yelling at the kids to eat their breakfast, pack their lunch, get ready for school.
+It's 8am; The normal rush, the kids are late to school, we're yelling at them to eat their breakfast, pack their lunch, brush their teeth, get ready for school.
 30 minutes earlier, I'd decided I'd bike Amelia, my 7 year old daughter, to school.
 I told Tori, my wife, who normally drives the kids to school.
 Tori didn't acknowledge me.
 As I got my bike helmet Tori put the kids in the car.
 I ran out and tried to get her attention, waving frantically and running the car.
 (In my head), Tori ignroed me, wouldn't look at me, even as I ran to the car and gesticulated wildly.
 I really had my heart set on biking Amelia to school, and I went into a rage, as Tori pulled off, I flipped her off.
 Adulting fail - not my best moment.

 All morning I couldn't focus.
 My mind kept coming back to how Tori could ignore me, how could she not have seen me?
 Why did she ignore me - screw her.
 Again, adulting fail.